nmslib/nmslib/python_bindings/parameters.md

 may lead to longer retrieval times.
 The reasonable range of values for these parameters is 5-100.

+In what follows, we discuss HNSW-specific parameters.
-For HNSW, the parameter ``M`` defines the maximum number of neighbors in the zero and above-zero layers.
+First, for HNSW, the parameter ``M`` defines the maximum number of neighbors in the zero and above-zero layers.
 However, the actual default maximum number of neighbors for the zero layer is 2*``MM``.
 This behavior can be overriden by explicitly setting the maximum number of neighbors for the zero (``maxM0``) and